 - In Batman Beyond, a one-off Ghost in the Machine villain downloaded itself into Terry's Batsuit, causing a variation of this.

 - In Teen Titans, the battle suit Slade gave Terra was designed to do just this.
 It never occurred to her that he might take total control should she ever realize he was a Bad Boss.
 She manages to override it and finish him off (for the moment) - apparently, Heroic Willpower applies to the more sympathetic of two villains.

-- It's back in The Legend of Korra, as it turns out bloodbending has been public knowledge as well as outlawed.
+- It's back in The Legend of Korra, as it turns out bloodbending has been made public knowledge as well as outlawed, partially thanks to Katara's efforts.
 It's also shown that it's capable of rendering someone unconscious or even killing them by attacking the victim's internal organs.
-Terrifyingly enough, Tarrlok can do it without there even being a full moon.
-Yakone, his father, could bloodbend an entire courtroom without even moving his hands.
-Noatok, better known as Amon, can use it to take away bending altogether.
+Terrifyingly enough, Senator Tarrlok can do it without there even being a full moon.
+Even more so, Noatak aka Amon, Tarrlok's older brother, can use it to take away bending altogether.
+And Yakone, the father of both Tarrlok and Noatak, was so good at this that he could bloodbend an entire courtroom without even moving his hands.

 - In his first appearance, Plankton goes into Spongebob Squarepants's head and installs controls directly into his brain, so that he can literally drive him into stealing a Krabby Patty.

 - In Danny Phantom, good guy Tucker does this with baddie Skulker, using his computer skills to hack into his robotic suit and basically make an ass out of himself.